Skip to main content

 Factoring fees

 The factoring rate gives you clarity on the ongoing percentage you will be charged to factor invoices.
-However, it is essential to understand that several other specific charges may be added to your bills.
-The good news is that any reputable factoring company will explain and discuss these additional fees upfront during negotiations.
+However, it is essential to understand that several other typical and additional factoring fees may be added to your bills.
+The good news is that any reputable factoring company will explain and discuss these factoring fees upfront during negotiations.
 Non-the-less, it is important that you always read the fine print to ensure you have clarity before you sign.
-So keep reading to understand better the range of fees that may be applied and the impacts that they may have on your overall costs.
+So keep reading to understand better the range of factoring fees that may be applied and the impacts that they may have on your overall costs.

-In the end, all additional fees should be transparent, reasonable, and justifiable.
-Too many fees can drain your profits, while too few fees may indicate hidden costs.
+In the end, all factoring fees should be transparent, reasonable, and justifiable.
+Too many factoring fees can drain your profits, while too few fees may indicate hidden costs.
 To better recognize a well-balanced factoring agreement with rates and fees, let’s start by looking at an example.
-The following are eCapital’s typical additional fees for a freight transportation factoring agreement.
+The following are eCapital’s typical factoring fees for a freight transportation factoring agreement.

 • Invoice Processing Fees